Sukumaru/BC_imaging/README.md

-# Single-cell based prognosis modeling identifies new breast cancer survival subtypes by cell-cell interactions
+# Deep-learning and transfer learning identify new breast cancer survival subtypes from single-cell imaging data

 ## Description